doersino/ffmpeg-koraktor/README.md

 There's more in [this Hacker News thread](https://news.ycombinator.com/item?id=26747207) (some of which I found interesting enough to include here for future reference).

+## Turning a series of images into a GIF (or GIF, depending on your pronunciation preferences)

+This is taken from a [BIT-101](https://www.bit-101.com/blog/2021/09/more-ffmpeg-tips/) post where things in explained in more detail and with more background information.
+Assuming you've got a series of images `frames/frame_%04d.png`, there's a two-step process:

+1. Have FFmpeg analyze your images to generate the ideal palette (since GIFs are limited to 256 colors):

+    ```sh
+    ffmpeg -i frames/frame_%04d.png -vf palettegen palette.png
+    ```

+2. Assemble the GIF:

+    ```sh
+    ffmpeg -framerate 30 -i frames/frame_%04d.png -i palette.png -filter_complex paletteuse out.gif
+    ```

 ## Turning a video into a faux slomo video (while also fiddling with the colors and setting a certain output quality)

 I've deployed a variant of this to generate the video in [this tweet](https://twitter.com/doersino/status/1424809570262781957).
 Note that anything more than a slowdown factor of 2 (I've used 8 for the video in the tweet) is invariably going to lead to significant artifacts which make the whole thing basically unusable.